lowRISC/opentitan/doc/rm/hjson_usage_style.md

 ***Include a header comment with copyright and license information***

 The file must start with a `{` and end with a `}` to be well-formed json.
-In both cases these should be on a single line and have no indentation.
+In both cases, these should be on a single line and have no indentation.
 Anything enclosed should have two space indentation.
 (Hjson allows these to be omitted but this is not recommended style.)